Mortgages and Bankruptcy

 by Adam Weiner

-When someone files a chapter 7 bankruptcy, all liabilities and assets (including the approximate quick liquidation value of the assets) are included in the bankruptcy petition.
-The liabilities listed include everything, including non-dischargeable debt (among other things, certain taxes are not dischargeable, student loans are generally non-dischargeable, child/spousal support is not dischargeable).
+When someone files a chapter 7 bankruptcy, all liabilities and assets are included in the bankruptcy petition.
+The liabilities listed include even nondischargeable debt: certain taxes are not dischargeable, student loans are generally nondischargeable, and child/spousal support is not dischargeable

-(People often have a misperception regarding a liability that is “included in the bankruptcy.”
+People have a misperception regarding a liability that is “included in the bankruptcy.”
 All liabilities must be listed in the debtor’s bankruptcy petition, even though they may not all be subject to discharge.
-Thus, listing a liability is a requirement but that does not mean that the liability will be discharged.)
+Thus, listing a liability is a requirement but that does not mean that the liability will be discharged.

-Traditionally in Oregon, mortgages are not reaffirmed in a bankruptcy case.
+In Oregon, mortgages are not reaffirmed in a bankruptcy case.
 This does not mean that a debtor cannot keep their house if they file a bankruptcy.
-Indeed if the debtor is current on the mortgage payments and stays current, they will not lose their house notwithstanding the bankruptcy filing.
-But if subsequent to the bankruptcy filing the debtor ever stopped making mortgage payments and the house was foreclosed, the mortgage lenders would not be able to sue the debtor for any deficiency (of course, the liens would survive the bankruptcy and, thus, the lenders could foreclose after a bankruptcy if the debtor stopped making payments; the lender would have to go through the normal foreclosure process).
+If the debtor is current on the mortgage payments and stays current, they will not lose their house notwithstanding the bankruptcy filing. subsequent to the bankruptcy filing the debtor ever stopped making mortgage payments and the house was foreclosed, the mortgage lenders would not be able to sue the debtor for any deficiency (of course, the liens would survive the bankruptcy and, thus, the lenders could foreclose after a bankruptcy if the debtor stopped making payments; the lender would have to go through the normal foreclosure process).

-Recently there has been a discussion among bankruptcy attorneys regarding the potential benefits of reaffirming a mortgage in a bankruptcy case.
+Recently there has been a discussion among bankruptcy attorneys regarding the benefits of reaffirming a mortgage in a bankruptcy case.
 One difference with other reaffirmation agreements is that the judge will not need to approve a reaffirmation of a mortgage in a bankruptcy case.
-Thus, the reaffirmation will be valid after it is signed by the debtor and creditor and then filed with the court.
+The reaffirmation will be valid after it is signed by the debtor, the creditor, and then filed with the court.
 Some lenders are refusing to refinance mortgages for debtors who have gone through a bankruptcy and not reaffirmed their mortgage.
 Also, lenders will not normally report post bankruptcy mortgage payments to the credit reporting bureaus if there was not a reaffirmation.
-Are these two reasons, good reasons to go against what has been traditionally recommended by bankruptcy attorneys in Portland regarding not reaffirming a mortgage?